vaughnanton/miscNotes/swift.md

-Various Notes on the Swift Programming Language
+Various Notes on the Swift Programming Language from Documentation

 ## The Swift Programming Language Documentation